mk251-stack/INDE-577-Final-Project/README.md

 ## Installation

-Create and activate a virtual environment, then install the project in editable mode with the development tools:
+Create and activate a virtual environment, then install the project in editable mode with the development tools.
+The build requirements are pinned to match the setuptools version bundled in the course environment so this command works even without internet access:

 ```bash
 python -m venv .venv